gbif/ipt/IPT2ManualNotes.wiki.md

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTManageResourceUploadEml.png' />

 Click on the button labeled "Create".
 If there is a problem importing the selected file, an error message will alert the user.
 If the import is successful, a Resource Overview page will appear with the metadata having been populated.
 The source data and mapping sections will remain hidden since this is a metadata-only resource.
-Should you decide to add primary dataset at a later time, just change the resource type in the Basic Metadata page of the metadata.<br>
+Should you decide to add primary dataset at a later time, just change the resource type in the [[Basic Metadata|IPT2ManualNotes.wiki#basic-metadata]] page of the metadata.<br>
 <h3>Edit an existing resource</h3>
 The table of existing resources shows only those resources that can be edited by the current user.
 To edit a resource, click on the name of the resource in the table of resources.
 The link will open the Resource Overview page for the selected resource.
 Refer to the descriptions under the "Resource Overview" heading of the "Manage Resources Menu" section for details on how to edit various aspects of the resource.<br>
 <h3>Resource Overview</h3>